jpetazzo/intro-to-docker/slides/Connecting_Containers_With_Links/Body.md

 * Includes connection information PLUS any environment variables set in the ``datastore`` container via ``ENV`` instructions.

-<!SLIDE>
+---
-# Differences between network aliases and links
+## Differences between network aliases and links

 * With network aliases, you can start containers in *any order.*
 * With links, you have to start the server (in our example: Redis) first.